 - 1. Students dually-enrolled in postsecondary institutions must use the numbers in the postsecondary Statewide Course Numbering System (SCNS). - 2.
 Students dually-enrolled in private postsecondary institutions, as provided in s.
-1011.62, F.S., may use the private institution course numbers. - Students enrolled in courses that are included in either postsecondary adult career and technical education (CTE) or postsecondary CTE programs (college credit) must use either the numbers listed in the CCD or those listed in the SCNS.
+1011.62, F.S., may use the private institution course numbers. - 3.
+Students enrolled in courses that are included in either postsecondary adult career and technical education (CTE) or postsecondary CTE programs (college credit) must use either the numbers as listed in the CCD and/or as listed in the SCNS; the course numbers are the same between both numbering systems.